"DESTINY IS SHAPED BY OUR ACTIONS."

 ABOUT THE AUTHOR

 Spiros Gratsias was born and raised in Montreal, Canada.
 Spiros is an engineer, designer, artist, illustrator, screen and fiction writer.
-He is the screenwriter of the award-winning short film animation "Inverse" based on a story from his book Rootless Roots.
-He has also written the historical fiction The C Enigma published on Amazon in 2014, and in May 2019 he published his latest novel Unyielding Destiny a crime fiction.
-His latest publication in November 2019 is A&B a children’s book that he has written and illustrated.
-In his other life, he is a Research and Development executive with over forty years' experience in the aerospace and consumer goods industry.
-Spiros lives in Athens, Greece and devotes much of his time to painting, illustrating and writing.
+He is the screenwriter of the award-winning short film animation “Inverse” based on a story from his book Rootless Roots.
+He has also written the historical fiction The C Enigma published on Amazon in 2014, and his latest 2022 novel Unyielding Destiny a crime fiction.
+In his professional life, he was a Research and Development executive with over forty years’ experience in the aerospace and consumer goods industry.
+Spiros lives in Athens and the island of Naxos, Greece and devotes much of his time to painting, illustrating and writing.

 “A non-writing writer is a monster courting insanity”

 Creative ideas are hidden and imprisoned everywhere around us, they yearn to be discovered and released from their bondage.
 When we discover them, we set them free by sketching, painting or writing their story.

 When I first started writing professionally back in 2014, I would have never imagined that I’d be sitting here having completed as many books as I have, let alone one.
 Working on them has led to some incredibly challenging yet fabulously rewarding experiences.
 Check out some of my featured titles below.

 Destiny might be the end of you . . .

 Born in the desperation of a tenement in New York City’s Little Italy, he is orphaned and adopted by the boss of a powerful NY crime family, a veteran of the Korean war, and an inmate of the hell called Alcatraz.
 Frank Morris’s true nature is selfless and altruistic revealing his unyielding struggle to escape the darkness of his destiny.